Breadcrumb

 The Victoria County History (VCH) is an internationally respected work of reference which ultimately aims to write the history of every town and village in England.
 Founded in 1899 and dedicated to Queen Victoria, it is one of the longest running research projects in the world.
 The work is being done on a county by county basis and managed centrally from the Institute of Historical Research at the University of London.
 Publications are aranged on the basis of historic counties.
 For more information, please visit the national VCH website: www.victoriacountyhistory.ac.uk

-Sarah Rose, Assistant Editor VCH Cumbria
+Dr Sarah Rose, Assistant Editor VCH Cumbria

 Full guidance is available to volunteers to ensure that together we maintain the high standards of scholarship expected from the Victoria County History, and that our work provides a factual, reliable and authoritative work of reference for everyone with an interest in the history of their town or village - and possibly their family too.
 All the information about writing a VCH parish/township history can be found on our Resources page or on the national VCH Website.

-No VCH town or village histories had been published for the historic counties of Cumberland and Westmorland before the VCH Cumbria project was launched in 2010; the only parts of Cumbria previously to have been researched in detail by the VCH were the Furness and Cartmel areas, which were formerly in Lancashire and are covered in VCH Lancashire, Volume VIII (published in 1910).
+No VCH town or village histories had been published for the historic counties of Cumberland and Westmorland before the VCH Cumbria project was launched in 2010; the only parts of Cumbria previously to have been researched in detail by the VCH were the Furness and Cartmel areas, which were formerly in Lancashire and are covered in VCH Lancashire, Volume VIII (published in 1914).
 So, for the bulk of the county the VCH Cumbria project is starting from scratch: READ MORE

 A team of over 100 volunteers from across Cumbria has compiled brief histories for each of the 348 parishes/townships in the county, forming a springboard for future work.
 These have been edited for consistency by Prof. Angus Winchester.
 You can access these through the Interactive Map, the Township list, or the Search engine.
 They are also available in print form from Lancaster University Regional Heritage Centre

 A smaller core of volunteers are researching and writing full parish/township histories to the VCH template, which will eventually form part of the national work of local historical reference.
-A list of the places being currently worked on is available here.
+A number of township histories have already been completed in draft form and are available HERE.
+These need further research, but have been posted here for interest.
+Please do not quote from them without seeking permission first.

 The VCH Cumbria project is a long-term collaborative project, whereby volunteers from the Cumbrian community will collect the basic historical material, write the histories and create the topographical database.
 At the same time the project will provide a vehicle for the future education, training and participation of all those who wish to make a contribution, ensuring that everyone can play a part, while ensuring the published histories will be of the highest standards.
 Within the project there will be roles for people of all stages of qualification and experience, including absolute newcomers.